 The additional number of people and activity on the Project Site could result in an increase in the need for police services.
 The crime rate, which represents the number of crimes reported, affects the "needs" projection for staff and equipment for the MLPD.
 To some extent, it is logical to anticipate that the crime rate in a given area would increase as the level of activity or population increase, along with an increase in opportunities for crime.
 However, because a number of other factors also contribute to the resultant crime rate, such as police presence, crime prevention measures, and on-going legislation/funding, the potential for increased crime rates is not necessarily directly proportional to increases in land use activity.
 While the Project would increase the number of persons and level of activity on the Project Site, given the type of use, it is reasonable to expect that the Project would not result in a meaningful increase in the amount of crime in the Project area.
 Additionally, although additional police equipment and staff would be necessary to accommodate the Project, the additional demand for police services created by the Project would not require the need for new or altered police facilities other than those currently planned for future police staffing and facilities.
 Therefore, Project impacts on police services would be less than significant.

 Section 35 of Article XIII of the California Constitution at Subdivision (a)(2) provides: "The protection of public safety is the first responsibility of local government and local officials have an obligation to give priority to the provision of adequate public safety services."
 Section 35 of Article XIII of the California Constitution was adopted by the voters in 1993 under Proposition 172.
 Proposition 172 directed the proceeds of a 0.50-percent sales tax to be expended exclusively on local public safety services.
 California Government Code Sections 30051-30056 provide rules to implement Proposition 172.
 Public safety services include police protection.
-Section 30056 mandates that cities are not allowed to spend less of their own financial resources on their combined public safety services in any given year compared to the 1992-93 fiscal year.
-Therefore, an agency is required to use Proposition 172 to supplement its local funds used on fire protection services, as well as other public safety services.
+Section 30056 mandates that cities are not allowed to spend less of their own financial resources on their combined public safety services.
 In City of Hayward v.
 Board of Trustee of California State University (2015) 242 Cal.
 App.
-4th 833, the court found that Section 35 of Article XIII of the California Constitution requires local agencies to provide public safety services, including police protection, and that it is reasonable to conclude that the Town will comply with that provision to ensure that public safety services are provided.56
+4th 833, the court found that Section 35 of Article XIII of the California Constitution requires local agencies to provide public safety services, including police protection, and that it is reasonable to conclude that the Town will comply with that provision to ensure that public safety services are provided.61